EFO Program application updateCLOSED

 Application package 6-item checklist

-- A signed EFO Program participation contract indicating that the applicant has reviewed the program handbook and understands the demands of the program.
-This attachment will be provided before the open enrollment period.
+- A signed EFO Program participation contract PDF indicating that the applicant has reviewed the program handbook and understands the demands of the program.

 - A letter of recommendation from the head of the sponsoring organization (chief of department, mayor, city manager, etc.) discussing how the candidate fits the ideals described above.
 The letter of recommendation will be used in the rating process and must refer to the ideal candidate description.
 Attach a PDF letter to the application.

 - A resume of the applicant.
 The resume will be used in the rating process, so please review the ideal candidate description above.
 Attach a PDF resume to the application.

 - A copy of the applicant's organizational chart, specifically identifying the position on the chart that the applicant holds.
 The organizational chart should indicate that the applicant is a chief-level or a senior/executive-level officer, relative to the size of the organization.
 Attach a PDF organizational chart to the application.